ipcjk/ixgen/Readme.md

 ### exchange configuration parameters ###

 When adding an exchange, there are several options and parameters you can add each on a separate line in the _[options]_-subsection.
-Please avoid special characters or whitespaces.
+Please avoid special characters or whitespaces/tabs inside strings.

 #### ipv4 ####
  - routeserver_group=$rs_group (group used for peering with $rs_group )